A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of

-Fig.\ref{fig:Ent-h-g}a illustrates the entropy as a function of $h$, for a range of temperature $T=\{0.3,0.5,1.0,1.5,2.0\}$.
-There is a sudden change for $T\lesssim1.0$, this corresponds to the pseudo-transition at $h=13.063945$.
-Therefore, for any region or phase, the entropy vanishes when $T\rightarrow0$.
-Similarly, in fig.\ref{fig:Ent-h-g}b is plotted entropy as a dependence of $h$.
-We observe a sudden change for $h=12.8$, again as soon as temperature decreases the entropy vanishes.
-However, around $h\approx39$ corresponds to the phase boundary between $FI$ and $MF_{2}$\cite{pseudo,torrico,torrico2} with a residual entropy $\mathcal{S}=\ln(2)$, and obviously in this boundary there is no pseudo-transition.
-In fig.\ref{fig:Ent-h-g}c-d is plotted the entropy against $\gamma$, for $h=18$ and $h=12$.
-For temperature $T\lesssim1$ arises a sudden change showing the pseudo-transition.
-Here, also the entropy vanishes when $T\rightarrow0$ according to the phase boundary residual entropy.
-In reference \cite{Isaac,pseudo,torrico,torrico2}, we can find other detailed discussions concerning this model.
+Fig.\ref{fig:Ent-h-g}a illustrates the entropy as a function of $h$, for a set of temperature values $T=\{0.3,0.5,1.0,1.5,2.0\}$.
+It can be seen from the curve, that there is a sudden change for $T\lesssim1.0$, this one corresponds to pseudo-transition at $h=13.063945$.
+Therefore, for any region or quasi-phase, the entropy vanishes when $T\rightarrow0$.
+Similarly, in fig.\ref{fig:Ent-h-g}b entropy is plotted as a dependence of $h$, where we observe a continuous sudden change to the magnetic field $h=12.8$.
+Again, as soon as temperature decreases, the entropy vanishes according to fig.\ref{fig:entropy-T0}a.
+However, for $h\approx39$ corresponds to the phase boundary between $FI$ and $MF_{2}$\citep{pseudo,torrico,torrico2} with a critical residual entropy $\mathcal{S}_{c}=\ln(2)$, and obviously in this boundary there is no pseudo-transition (see fig.\ref{fig:entropy-T0}d).
+Furthermore, in fig.\ref{fig:Ent-h-g}c-d, entropy against $\gamma$ is plotted for $h=18$ and $h=12$.
+For temperature $T\lesssim1$, a continuous sudden change appears, showing the pseudo-transition.
+Entropy vanishes when $T\rightarrow0$, because the CRE becomes null, which is in accordance with fig.\ref{fig:entropy-T0}a.
+In reference \citep{Isaac,pseudo,torrico,torrico2}, the reader can find other detailed discussions concerning this model.